praschetan/mobile-services.en/help/ios/configuration/app-transport-security.md

 In Adobe Mobile Services, by selecting the **[!UICONTROL Use HTTPS]** option in the Manage App Settings page, all hits from Analytics, Audience Manager, Target, and Adobe Experience Platform Identity Services are sent via HTTPS.

-As an alternative, you can whitelist service the following servers:
+As an alternative, you may place the following servers in your 'allowed' list:

 | Product | Instructions |
 |--- |--- |